top of page

 About

-26 year old New Zealand lyric soprano Madison Horman is currently a Bicentenary Scholar studying towards an Advanced Diploma in Opera at the Royal Academy of Music studying with Nuccia Focile and Ingrid Surgenor.
-She recently completed her studies at the Royal Northern College of Music; where under the tutelage of Eiddwen Harrhy, she attained her Maters of Music with Distinction as well as a Postgraduate Diploma: Advanced Studies in Performance.
+In 2022 she completed her studies at the Royal Northern College of Music; where studying with Eiddwen Harrhy, she attained her Masters of Music with Distinction as well as a Postgraduate Diploma: Advanced Studies in Performance.

 During her time at the RNCM, Madison made her role debut as Mrs Gobineau in Menotti’s The Medium.
 She sang the role of Ellen Orford in Britten’s Peter Grimes in an extensive two-day RNCM conducting masterclass with full orchestra, as well as excerpts of Mimì from Puccini’s La bohème.
 She has been heard in partial roles including the title role in Strauss’ Arabella, as Donna Elvira in Mozart’s Don Giovanni and Elettra in Mozart’s Idomeneo and as Magda in a scene of Puccini’s La Rondine.
-Whilst at the RNCM, she also sang in masterclasses with Sir Graham Vick, Susan Bullock, Adrianne Pieczonka, Ann Murray and Omer Wellber.
-In 2021 she was one of two sopranos selected for the Opera North Chorus Mentorship Scheme.

 She holds a Trinity College ATCL diploma in Musical Theatre, and has performed extensively in New Zealand’s regional musical theatre scene.
 Notable roles include, Amber in Hairspray, the Confidante in The Phantom of the Opera, the Mistress in Evita, Lisa in Mamma Mia, and Johanna in Sweeney Todd.